Boyos999/Boyos-Tes3mp-Scripts/Alternate Start/README.md

     altStart = require("custom.altStart")
 ```

+4. If you have `config.useInstancedSpawn = true` in config.lua the script won't do anything, set to false for alternate start

-4. If you'd like to add more starting locations, add them to altStartLocations.json in one of the existing categories, or a new category following this format
+5. If you'd like to add more starting locations, add them to altStartLocations.json in one of the existing categories, or a new category following this format
 ```
     "<category>":{
         {